We use our hands for everyday tasks like typing, driving, writing and picking things up.

 - Mallet Finger

 When a ball or other object strikes the tip of the finger and forcibly bends it, the tendon that straightens the finger can tear.
 A mallet finger is the resulting deformity of this kind of injury.
 This condition is sometimes referred to as baseball finger.

 - Inability to straighten the fingertip

 Most mallet finger injuries can be treated without surgery.
 Your doctor will recommend wearing a splint for about two months.
-They will instruct you how to wear it and demonstrate exercises to maintain motion in the middle joint.
+They will instruct you on how to wear it and demonstrate exercises to maintain motion in the middle joint.

 Emergency Medical Services at Complete Care ER

 Our hands are crucial to everyday life, which is why keeping them healthy is so important.